bauerjj/SphinxSearch/README.md

 After installation, do the following in the control panel:

-1. Start searchd on the control panel
+1. Start searchd
-2. index 'Main' through the control panel
+2. index 'Main'
-3. index 'Delta' through the control panel
+3. index 'Delta'
-4. index 'Stats' through the control panel
+4. index 'Stats'
 5. Stop and then start searchd again
 6. Search for something on your forums through the usual means
 7. Setup a cron job to run the three cron files